ikeda042/CytoMatic4/README.md

     u_{2_1}&\cdots&u_{2_n}
 \end{pmatrix}^\mathrm{T}$$

-Hence, we have obtained the parameters in theta for the center axix of the cell in the new basis. (fig. 6)
+Hence, we have obtained the parameters in theta for the center axis of the cell in the new basis. (fig. 6)

 Now using the axis, the arc length can be calculated as: